How to Help Your Kids with Homework without Doing it for Them

 Sometimes it may be enough to simply write a note to the teacher in the margin of their work, for example, that you helped and then the child did more sums by themselves.
 At other times you may need to talk directly to the teacher.

-However, age and learning stage comes into the debate.
+The debate over the pros and cons of homework is still raging and new research is being conducted regularly in this area.
+But age and learning stage certainly play a part in the debate.
 This is particularly true with primary versus secondary school homework.
 Professor John Hattie, an education researcher, demonstrated that primary school homework has only a negligible effect on a student’s overall learning.
 However, at secondary school it is far more important.

 There are a range of pros and cons of homework, but what is important is that you know how to offer the homework help that your child needs.
 This in itself will make the homework valuable and an enriching and reinforcing exercise for your child.